UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Introduction

-To address the limitations of these unidirectional methods, recent studies have aimed to develop more general heterogeneous distillation frameworks that can flexibly handle arbitrary architecture combinations rather than being restricted to specific ones.
-Hao et al.\cite{DBLP:conf/nips/HaoG0TH0X23} proposed OFA, and Li et al.\cite{li2025fuse} introduced FBT, both of which differ from the above unidirectional approaches by providing more general heterogeneous distillation frameworks, capable of handling arbitrary combinations of heterogeneous architectures.
-OFA transfers teacher knowledge to the student by projecting intermediate representations of the student into the logits space, thereby bypassing architectural discrepancies between heterogeneous models.
-FBT, on the other hand, employs weight-sharing techniques to construct auxiliary models that fuse heterogeneous architectures to generate auxiliary knowledge, leveraging both logits and penultimate features to guide student training.
-Both methods essentially rely on the logits space to circumvent architectural heterogeneity.
-However, the logits space contains limited information and thus provides only weak supervision.
-It cannot capture the rich structural and semantic cues that are naturally embedded in intermediate representations.
-As a result, approaches that rely on the logits space overlook the critical role of intermediate features.
-Prior studies have shown that neglecting intermediate representations can significantly reduce the effectiveness of distillation\cite{yu2025revisiting}.
-This highlights the need to explicitly leverage intermediate features, while also recognizing that representation discrepancies across heterogeneous architectures remain a key challenge for developing scalable and generalizable distillation frameworks in large-scale data systems.
+To overcome the limitations of unidirectional methods, recent studies have proposed more general heterogeneous distillation frameworks that handle arbitrary architecture combinations, such as OFA \cite{DBLP:conf/nips/HaoG0TH0X23} and FBT \cite{li2025fuse}.
+OFA projects student intermediate representations into the logits space to bypass architectural discrepancies, while FBT employs weight sharing to construct auxiliary models that fuse heterogeneous architectures and generate additional supervision from logits and penultimate features.
+However, both approaches still rely on the logits space, offering only weak supervision and overlooking the rich structural and semantic knowledge in intermediate representations.
+Prior work has shown that neglecting such intermediate features reduces distillation effectiveness \cite{yu2025revisiting}, indicating the need to explicitly leverage intermediate representations and address cross-architecture discrepancies for scalable and generalizable frameworks.